 Kenneth Kaunda was the first Zambian president when Northern Rhodesia, (now Zambia) was granted independence in October 1964 after federation was dissolved in 1963.
 He continued to rule for the next 27 years, up to 1991.

-Another project, a petroleum pipe line from Ndola to Dar-es-Salaam was completed in 1968.
+Another project undertaken was building a petroleum pipe line from Ndola to Dar-es-Salaam.
+This was completed in 1968.

 Many privately owned companies were nationalized, including the mines in 1969.
 Jobs were now available for many trained Zambians.
-However, because of inefficiency and corruption, nationalization did not bring any favorable results.
+However, because of inefficiency and corruption, nationalization did not bring any favourable results.

 Starting in 1975 there was a slump in world copper prices.
 For a country which was 80% dependent on exports of copper, this was a devastating blow to the Zambian economy!